saracuriel/VP-Onboarding-Doc/vp/three_levels.rst

 	* - Description
 	  - Contributes to
 	  - Technology Requirements
-	  - Access condition options
+	  - Access Condition Options
-	  - Example Queries
+	  - Usage Scenarios
-	* - **At this level, the provider commits to support interrogation and analysis on its resource's rich content.**
+	* - **At this level, the provider commits to support interrogation and analysis over the catalog's content**
 	  - Data reuse and analysis
-	  - SPARQL, FAIR Data Train, Data available according to the Clinical And Registry Entries Semantic Model (CARE-SM)
+	  - UNDEFINED.
+Examples include: SPARQL, FAIR Data Train, Data available according to the Clinical And Registry Entries Semantic Model (CARE-SM)
-	  - Open access, Authentication, Authorization
+	  - Open or authenticated user access, as per preference
-	  - Training a prediction model on distributed data.
+	  - Efficient health system monitoring.
+For instance: Are there countries which are diagnosing much faster than others, based on certain key performance indicators (KPIs)?
+What drugs are used to track certain symptoms in different countries?